What Is Consumerism?

 Is consumerism positive or negative?

 Consumerism has pros and cons for society.
 While consumerism creates jobs, boosts the economy, and leads to better-quality goods and services, it can also lead to debt, anxiety, and even physical health issues.
-Further, consumerism can help create a more connected world, but it can also have negative environmental impacts.
+In addition, consumerism can help create a more connected world, but it can also have negative environmental impacts.

 What is the simple definition of consumerism?